sparesparrow/mcp-prompts/README.md

 **Q: What does an error response from the API look like?**
 A: All HTTP API errors are returned in a standardized JSON format with clear error codes and messages.
 See [docs/04-api-reference.md](./docs/04-api-reference.md#error-handling-and-response-format) for details and examples.

 ---

+## Orchestrator Integration

+The orchestrator feature allows you to define and execute simple workflows (sequences of prompt/template applications) via MCP tool or HTTP endpoint.

+- **MCP Tool:** `orchestrate` — Accepts a list of steps (prompt IDs and variables) and returns the results of applying each step in order.
+- **HTTP Endpoint:** `POST /orchestrator` — Accepts `{ steps: [{ promptId, variables }] }` and returns the results.

+## Mermaid Diagram Server

+The Mermaid diagram server provides a simple HTTP endpoint to visualize prompt relationships as Mermaid diagrams.

+- **HTTP Endpoint:** `POST /diagram` — Accepts `{ promptIds: [id1, id2, ...] }` and returns a Mermaid diagram string representing a linear flow of the prompts.

+---